nginxinc/nginx-amplify-doc/amplify-guide.md

         # service amplify-agent restart

-### Configuration
+### Configuring Amplify Agent

-Amplify Agent's configuration resides in `/etc/amplify-agent/agent.conf`.
+Amplify Agent's configuration file is `/etc/amplify-agent/agent.conf`.

-#### API key
+#### Changing the API Key

 When you first install the agent using the procedure above, your API key is written to the `agent.conf` file automatically.
-If you'll need to ever change the API key, look for the following section in `agent.conf`, and edit it accordingly:
+If you ever need to change the API key, edit the following section in `agent.conf`:

 ```
     [credentials]
     api_key = ecfdee2e010899135c258d741a6effc7
 ```

-#### Hostname and uuid
+#### Changing the Hostname and UUID

-In order to create unique objects for monitoring, the agent should be able to extract a valid hostname from the system.
-The hostname will also be utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
-Essentially, the hostname and the uuid  are used to unambiguously describe the agent to the Amplify core.
-If hostname or uuid are changed, it makes the agent and the core register a new object for monitoring.
+In order to create unique objects for monitoring, the agent must be able to extract a valid hostname from the system.
+The hostname is also utilized as one of the components for generating a unique [identifier](https://github.com/nginxinc/naas-agent/blob/master/amplify/agent/util/host.py#L137).
+Essentially, the hostname and the uuid unambiguously identify a particular instance of the agent to the Amplify core.
+If the hostname or the uuid are changed, it makes the agent and the core register a new object for monitoring.

-When generated, uuid is written to `agent.conf`.
-Typically this happens automatically when the agent starts and successfully detects hostname for the first time.
+When first generated, the uuid is written to `agent.conf`.
+Typically this happens automatically when the agent starts and successfully detects the hostname for the first time.
 Normally you should *not* change the uuid in `agent.conf` by hand.

 The agent will try to do its best in determining the correct hostname.
 If it fails to detect hostname, you can (re)define it manually in the `agent.conf` file.
 Check for the following section, and fill in the desired hostname: